 Please keep a record of all of your medical bills resulting from the accident.
 We can seek a settlement amount on your behalf to cover your costs.

 If you had to miss work because of your injury, we can also seek compensation for your lost wages.
-Other losses related to work we can seek reimbursement for include:
+Other losses related to work that we can seek reimbursement for include:

 - Loss of future earning capacity